 Chopaka Mountain Natural Area Preserve

 We finished our four-week tour of Lake Chelan-Sawtooth Wilderness last week.
-But I needed a scenery change this weekend.
-So we visited upper-central Washington State while the weather was still cool.
+Then, we changed course this weekend by visiting upper-central Washington State.
+It was a better time to go while the weather was still cool.

-I’ve included Hurley Peak, Joe Mills Mountain, and Snowshoe Mountain on this trip also.
+I’ve included Hurley Peak, Joe Mills Mountain, and Snowshoe Mountain on this trip.
 The last peak is outside the preserve, the farthest from the rest.
-At the same time, it’s the closest to Pasayten Wilderness.
+But at the same time, it’s the closest to Pasayten Wilderness.

 See more trip photos here.